 - complexity commonly found in third-party solutions.

 Put in some effort into research and remember that only a detailed analysis of your unique needs will help you decide on the right solution.

 2. You need remote access to archive

-The way we do business is going through some major changes.
+The way we do business is going through some major changes (further intensified by the global pandemic and WFH orders).
 An increasing number of small and medium-sized businesses embrace telecommuting, promote agility and wish to remain mobile in their business.

 With a cloud email archiving solution, end users, legal teams, compliance officers and administrators can access the archive from various devices, locations and operating systems.